 I'm about to reveal to you, scientifically-proven secrets that cured my bacteria vaginosis in three days, without any harsh prescription drugs or the never-ending cycle expense of over-the-counter products that don't work, and how it changed my life forever.

-- white blood cells in blood with no bacteria
+- high white blood cell count no bacteria in urine yeast

-- bacterial vaginosis and elevated white blood cell count
+- white blood cell count high in vagina

-- bv high white blood cell count in vagina
+- bacterial vaginosis and high white blood cell count in urine